dxa/playbook/format.md

 Some formats are simple, others are more verbose.

-As you can see in the below examples, all message formats are capable of representing the same information.
+As you can see in the below examples, all data formats are capable of representing the same information.

 You should choose the option that was designed to solve the types of problems you have.